210913-USF-NET/trainer-code/06Angular/angular.md

 ## Promises vs Observables

 Both of them represent async operations that result in some form of return.
 Promises are closed after the result has been returned.
-Once it is fulfilled its done.
+Once it is fulfilled it's done.
 Observables use publisher/subscriber model and whenever there are any changes, all subscribers are notified of them.

 ## Routes
 - create a router module and configure your routes via array that holds route objects.